Freire71/Wookie-Movies/README.md

 </p>

 ## Local development
 - Run `yarn` to install projects dependencies.
-It is also recommended to install `expo-cli` you can do this by running `yarn global expo-cli`
+It is also recommended to install `expo-cli` you can do this by running `yarn global add expo-cli`
 - To start the development server run `yarn start`.
 - Press `i` to open the app in an iOS simulator or `a` to open it in an Android simulator
 - This project was developed with the following device simulators: